tdwsl/sforth_old/readme.txt

 When compiling, use -lsforth to link to the library once it is installed.

-For information on how to use the API, check out the 'examples' folder.
+sforth comes with an API for defining words in C. For information on how to use the API, check out the 'examples' folder.

 To compile, all you really need is a C compiler.
 To use the Makefile, you'll need make and binutils (for installing the static library).
 Check the